tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 }}|]
 ```

-We display this JSON string with the native Jupyterlab JSON renderer here for
+We display this JSON string with the native JupyterLab JSON renderer here for
 convenience.
 The `Display` function explicitly tells `ihaskell` to send a
 display message to the frontend.
 The JSON function tells `ihaskell` to annotate
 the content of the display message as `application/json`.